-The physician will use ultrasound or CT scan to locate the abscess and decide where to insert the needle.
-After the doctor numbs the skin, he or she will insert a needle into the abscess and draw out the fluid.
+The physician will give your child an ultrasound or CT scan to locate the abscess and decide where to insert the needle.
+After numbing the skin, the doctor will insert a needle into the abscess and draw out the fluid.
 The fluid will be sent to a laboratory to find out what caused the infection.

 Depending on the location and size of the abscess and the type of fluid obtained in the collection, the doctor may place a small catheter to allow the area to continue to drain for several days.